ULL-ESIT-PL/left-side-pablo/packages/babel-plugin-left-side-support/README.md

 - Our tutorial on babel: https://github.com/ULL-ESIT-PL/babel-learning/tree/main
 - Section of the former tutorial describing how the packages were published: https://github.com/ULL-ESIT-PL/babel-learning/blob/main/doc/building-publishing.md
+- Branch object-hash with the actual code implementation: https://github.com/ULL-ESIT-PL/left-side-pablo/tree/object-hash
-- Branch pablo-tfg with the actual code implementation: https://github.com/ULL-ESIT-PL/babel-tanhauhau/tree/pablo-tfg
+- Branch pablo-tfg with the earlier code implementation: https://github.com/ULL-ESIT-PL/babel-tanhauhau/tree/pablo-tfg
 - The original idea of the project is based on what is explained in this draft: https://www.authorea.com/users/147476/articles/1235078-function-expressions-on-the-left-side-of-assignments (submitted now to Science of Computer Programming journal)